HubertNowak-dev/invest_simulator/README.md

 # invest_simulator
-experiments with simple investing strategies simulation based on technical analysis signals
+Experiments with simple investing strategies simulation based on technical analysis signals.
+Educational and training only.